tooevangelist/flexible-jekyll/_posts/partners-footer.md

 * * Under each podcast episode when we ship our YouTube videos as podcasts

-## Here's an inspiration of some recent support we've got:
+## Here's the recent support we got:

 * [Civo Cloud](http://civo.com/) - sponsor the infrastructure of our voice chat
 * [SlashData](http://slashdata.co/) - help to org and promote our events